dyhes/zulip/templates/zerver/help/pm-mention-alert-notifications.md

 ## Alert words

-Zulip lets you to specify **alert words or phrases** that notify you whenever the alert word is included in a message.
+Aloha lets you to specify **alert words or phrases** that notify you whenever the alert word is included in a message.
 Alert words are case-insensitive.

 ### Add an alert word or phrase